 Building up a Catalyst Database in VMGSim

 More detailed use of specific catalyst selection has been increasing in VMGSim due to the rigorous molecular structure environment solutions our refinery reaction package provides.
-Companies are now looking to take bench scale or pilot plant scale performance data from catalyst runs and apply them to full scale simulation models.
+Companies are now looking to take bench scale or pilot plant scale performance data from catalyst runs and apply them to full-scale simulation models.
 Two of the most common units for application of this technique have been in the Hydrotreaters and Hydrocrackers.
-With a database generated containing multiple guard and main catalysts it becomes possible to then study and optimize a multi-bed unit based on desired product, hydrogen consumption, and service time run specifications within VMGSim.
+With a database generated containing multiple guards and main catalysts, it becomes possible to study and optimize a multi-bed unit based on desired product, hydrogen consumption, and service time run specifications within VMGSim.

 There are some common steps that need to be taken to generate and use a catalyst database in VMGSim: